Organics collection (green lid)

 You can reduce the amount of waste going to landfill and create compost instead, simply by placing your food scraps into your green-lid bin instead of your red-lid garbage bin.

 To help you get started, we’re offering a free kitchen caddy and compostable bags to Woollahra residents.
 This will help you to sort your food scraps from your general garbage when you’re in the kitchen.
-Collect your free caddy and/or compostable bags from Council Chambers at 536 New South Head Road, Double Bay.

 Why compost food waste?

 Food scraps make up nearly half the waste our local area sends to landfill each week.

 With your help, we can make sure our food scraps are composted instead of going to landfill!
 This will lower our greenhouse gas emissions and help return vital nutrients back to our environment through compost.

 All you need to do is make one simple change and place your food scraps in your green bin, along with garden organics, for collection each week.
 Or you can make your own compost at home.

 This is a great opportunity to take action on food waste to look after our environment.

 How does it work?